nicola-empower/empower-automation/src/content/system-logs/automation-autopsy.md

 And we have.
 But we've also unintentionally built a hidden vulnerability into the very heart of our business.

-We've built our business's critical functions—its nervous system—on rented land.
+We've built our business's critical functions - its nervous system - on rented land.
 And if something happens to us, the rent is the first thing that stops getting paid.

 ## The Unthinkable Scenario